diegolin/ridioc/README.md

 ```

-Now, to access an instance of type 'UberInterface', you can do this:
+Now, to access an instance of type `UberInterface`, you can do this:

 ```java
 public class Example {